diydiagnostics/Photo-Float-Racks/README.md

 ## 3D Printing Specifications

-- Recommended: ABS only for float rack use due to its temperature resistance at 60-70℃
+- Recommended: ABS filament only for float rack use due to its temperature resistance at 60-70℃

 - 🔥 = Developer's Choice